iorodeo/cheapstat_hack/README.txt

 Cheapstat_hack

-A simple of of the cheapstat firmware to add a long duration (days) constant voltage mode.
+A simple hack of the cheapstat firmware to add a long duration (days) constant voltage mode.
 In this mode the cheapstat streams the currrent values back to the PC as the data is acquired.